Viewers’ Guide: After chaotic debate, Trump, Biden try again

 The bar to improve upon their last prime-time meeting is low: Their first debate was punctuated by frequent interruptions, mostly from Trump, leaving the two men talking over each other and Biden eventually telling the president to “shut up.”
 A planned second debate didn’t happen after the Republican president was diagnosed with the coronavirus and refused to participate in a virtual format.
 Biden and Trump instead participated in dueling town halls on competing television networks.

 Thursday’s debate, starting at 9 p.m.
-ET, from Nashville, Tennessee, marks the candidates’ second and final face-to-face meeting, with Election Day less than two weeks away.
+EDT, from Nashville, Tennessee, marks the candidates’ second and final face-to-face meeting, with Election Day less than two weeks away.

 Here’s what to watch: